KonnectExtension

 Automatic certificate provisioning

-Alternatively, you can leave the certificate provisioning and management to Kong Gateway Operator, which will take care of creating a new certificate, write it into a Kubernetes Secret and manage the Secret’s lifecycle on behalf of you.
+Alternatively, you can leave the certificate provisioning and management to Kong Operator, which will take care of creating a new certificate, write it into a Kubernetes Secret and manage the Secret’s lifecycle on behalf of you.
 To do so, you can configure a KonnectExtension as follows:

 spec: